About

 I'm half Polish, half South African, grew up in London, and now live in Lisbon.

-I studied Medicine at University College London, and while I loved medicine as a practice I grew to see the point of care as a small part of a much wider problem space.
+I studied Medicine at University College London.
+While I loved clinical practice I grew to see the point of care as just one part of a much wider problem space.
 I explored, and took on modules in political science, economics, and anthropology, conducted service design audits of hospital wards, and became part of London's digital health and indie hacker communities.

-Working part-time at various startups, I pursued more formal training at Imperial College Business School, University of the Arts London, and Copenhagen Institute of Interaction Design.
-I ultimately became a technologist, where I have been lucky to build a practice out of solving hard problems for interesting companies.
+Working part-time at various startups, I pursued more formal design training at University of the Arts London and Copenhagen Institute of Interaction Design.
+I ultimately became a technologist, building a practice out of solving hard problems for interesting companies.

-I eventually settled in Lisbon where (when I'm not at the computer) I run, surf, play TTRPGs, and occasionally entertertain thoughts of becoming an indie game developer.
+I eventually settled in Lisbon where (when I'm not at the computer) I run, surf, play TTRPGs, and occasionally entertain thoughts of becoming an indie game developer.